jhrcook/100DaysOfPython/README.md

 I implemented a way of using the angle of the pole to help train the NN for the cart-pole game.
 I also recorded the average length of the episode on each algorithm.
 I also learned about the Temporal Difference learning and Q-Learning algorithms for training models using MDP.

+**Day 125 - February 29, 2020:**
+I implemented the Q-Learning algorithm and made a fun plot showing it learn the Q-Values over time.
+We then covered some optimizations to make the training run faster.
+Still, the Q-Learning Algorithm is not scalable to more complex systems, so we will next learn about using a DNN to estimate the values.